rschristopher/ischristtrue.com/src/truth.md

 And now all you know is that
  the mere concept of
  objective truth doesn't
- actually exist, except
+ actually exist or at least
+ is not knowable, except
  we can't even know that,
  because to claim that is
  itself an objective truth claim.

 We now know less than we did
  before we started.
+We can now
-Either we pretend everything is rational and we can call ourselves a "realist" or a
+ either pretend everything is
+ rational and we can call ourselves a "realist" or a
  "pragmatist",
- or we do the exact opposite
+ or we
  and embrace the esoteric
- spiritual systems all competing for our attention.
+ spiritual systems all competing for our attention, maybe they have some answers.
 Maybe
  Buddhists
- have the truth or
+ have objective truth or
  maybe any of the various [gurus](https://en.wikipedia.org/wiki/Maharishi_Mahesh_Yogi) or